sofiederycke/ILVO-MGL_eDNA_sample_collection_Niskin/ILVO-MGL_eDNA_sample_collection_Niskin.md

 Provide a step-by-step description of the protocol.
 The identification of difficult steps in the protocol and the provision of recommendations for the execution of those steps are encouraged.

 ### Preparation
+**before embarking**
+Prefilter sterilization:
+Preprinted labels:
+Digital cruise report file:

 **Immediately before sampling**

 Glove Sterilization: Sterile nitrile gloves must be worn at all times during the sterilization, sampling, filtering, preservation and storage steps.
 Gloves directly from the box are not considered sterile.
 To sterilize, put on a new pair of gloves, squirt 10% bleach solution from a squirt bottle onto the gloves and rub hands together, then squirt with EtOH to get rid of bleach residue.

-2L plastic bottles (commercial drinking water bottles): label five 2L bottles containing commercial drinking water with the pre-printed labels (NameStation_ReplicateNumber) onto the side of the bottles and write down the location and date on the bottle itself with the marker
+2L commercial drinking water bottles: label five 2L bottles with the pre-printed labels (NameStation_ReplicateNumber) onto the side of the bottles and write down the location and date on the bottle itself with the marker

-Niskin bottles: open six bottles at the top, close the bottom and close the faucet; pour 2L drinking water in each Niskin bottle; open the faucet to flush it with the drinking water; afterwards, open the bottom to remove the remaining water.
+Niskin bottles: open six bottles at the top and ensure the rosette is balanced (choose three bottles in front of each other), close the bottom stopper and close the faucet; pour 2L drinking water in each Niskin bottle and immediately close the empty plastic bottle; open the faucet to flush it with the drinking water; afterwards, open the bottom stopper to remove the remaining water.

 ### Sampling

+This protocol is designed for samples collected with a niskin bottle - the samples are expected to be discrete and sealed masses of water that can be transferred to a 1 L Nalgene bottle without contamination (typically from the spout/spigot of the niskin bottle).
+For our samples, niskin bottles are remotely triggered to close at a specified depth and collected alongside complementary hydrographic data (using a CTD attached to the niskin sampling rosette).

+Fill 2 L plastic bottle with 2 L of seawater.
+It is important to do this before the sample seawater has sat on the deck in the sun.
+After collecting, if you don’t have time to filter, label and store bottles in the fridge (4˚C) for up to 12 hours (>4 hours is not ideal), or in the freezer (-20°C)if filtering will be done later.
+Note the length of time a seawater sample sits in the fridge/freezer in the cruise report.

 Please specify how you collected samples and note what equipment you used to do so (e.g. targeted water mass, volume, sampling equipment, replication).